Please read the following information. Please click on any of the following sections to take you directly to your area of interest

 12. Additional conditions pertaining only to ADSL & Fibre broadband services top

-12.1 Registering with Community Action Suffolk for Internet Access gives you the ability using Access Devices (of appropriate specification), to access the Internet.
-The Internet packages that are available from us are as described on our portal (www.suffolkonline.net) and will be provided by Community Action Suffolk with reasonable skill and care and in accordance with the provisions of this Agreement.
+12.1 Registering with IT Services at CAS Ltd for Internet Access gives you the ability using Access Devices (of appropriate specification), to access the Internet.
+The Internet packages that are available from us are as described on our portal (www.suffolkonline.net) and will be provided by IT Services at CAS Ltd with reasonable skill and care and in accordance with the provisions of this Agreement.

 Before we can agree to your request to subscribe to the broadband service: